 "What happened, Mommy?"
 Shirley asked, bouncing into the bathroom.
 She clutched a teddy bear in her small hands.

 "I don't know," said Theresa.
 "We've got to go to the hospital to find out."

-"Now?"
-Shirley gasped, surprised.
+"Now?" said Shirley.
 "But Mommy, it's night time!"

 "I know that, honey," Theresa said calmly.
 "But this is an emergency."